 19) Eat Delicious Local Ecuadorian Cuisine throughout the Country

 Ecuador has some interesting local cuisine to try while traveling throughout the country.
 The food across Ecuador varies regionally.
 Local specialties can be as diverse as Ecuador’s landscapes.
 Seafood reigns king along the coast.
 Meanwhile, warm comfort foods are found in abundance across the Andean highlands.

 Yet regardless of location, eating is a thing to do in Ecuador!
 And it should be noted to seek out some of the delicious local specialties throughout the country.
 So here are just a few notable dishes to look for:

 Ceviche is a national dish in Ecuador and this country has a different take on the marinated seafood dish, compared to other Latin American nations.
 Ecuadorian ceviche tends to be very saucy and soupy.
 The ceviche here is always served with a spoon in a bowl that is so very full of all the tangy citrus juices the seafood was marinated in.

 We’ve eaten ceviche in just about every country that serves it across the Americas.
 Personally, we find Ecuadorian ceviche to be the best in the world.
 (Shh… don’t tell Peru we said so.)

-Ceviches of fish, shrimp, and octopus are all popular.
-These many forms of ceviche are common along Ecuador’s coast and the Galapagos.
+Ceviches of fish, shrimp, and octopus are all popular and common along Ecuador’s coast and the Galapagos.
 But you can also find ceviche inland too.
-One local Ecuadorian ceviche chain that we frequent and recommend is Los Cebiches de la Ruminahui, with nearly 50 locations including in Quito, Guayaquil, Cuenca, Ambato, Ibarra, Manta and more.
+One Ecuadorian ceviche chain that we frequent and recommend is Los Cebiches de la Ruminahui, with more than 50 locations including in Quito, Guayaquil, Cuenca, Ambato, Ibarra, Manta, and more.